INTERNAL

 plug gages can neither isolate compound errors in female threads

-make his own step-by-step analysis with a hand-held gage in
+make his own step-by-step analysis with this hand-held gage in

 a few minutes.
 Required data is obtained by use of interchangeable